-Mr. Justice Field, after stating the case, delivered the opinion of the court.

-On this appeal our only inquiry is whether the district court of the Territory had jurisdiction of the offense charged in the indictment of which the defendant was found guilty.
-If it had jurisdiction, we can go no further.
-We can not look into any alleged errors in its rulings on the trial of the defendant.
-The writ of habeas corpus can not be turned into a writ of error to review the action of that court; nor can we inquire whether the evidence established the fact alleged, that the defendant was a member of an order or organization known as the Mormon Church, called the Church of Jesus Christ of Latterday Saints, or in fact the order or organization taught and counseled its members and devotees to commit the crimes of bigamy and polygamy as duties arising from the membership therein.

-On this hearing we can only con-der whether, these allegations sider whether, these allegations being taken as true, an offense was committed of which the Territorial court had jurisdiction to try the defendant.
-And on this point there can be no serious discussion of difference of opinion.
-Bigamy and polygamy are crimes by the laws of all civilized and Christian countries.
+February 3, 1890, Mr. Justice Field, af er stating the case, delivered the opinion of the Court: On this appeal our only inquiry is whether the District Court of the Territory had jurisdiction of the offense charged in the indictment of which the defendant was found guilty.
+If it had jurisdiction, we can go up further.
+We cannot look can go uo further.
+We cannot look into any alleged errors in its rulings on the trial of the defendant.
+The writ of habcas corpus cannot be turned into a writ of error to re-view the action of that court.
+Nor can we inquire whether the evi-dence established the fact alleged, that the defeudant was a member of an order or organization known as the Mormon Church, called the Church of Jesus Christ of Latterday Saints, or the fact that the order organization taught and counor seled its members and devotees to commit the crimes of bigamy and commit the crimes of bigamy and polygamy as duties arising from membership therein.
+On this hearing we can only consider whether these allegations he-ing taken as true, an offense was committed of which the Territorial court had jurisdiction to try the defendant.
+And on this point there can be no serious discuspoint there can be no serious discussion or difference of opinion.
+Bigamy and polygimy are crimes by the laws of all civilized and Chris-tian countries.
 They are crimes by the laws of the United States, and they are crimes by the laws of Idaho.
-They tend to destroy the purity of the marriage relation, to disturb the peace of families to de-grade woman, and to debase man.
-Few crimes are more pernicious to the best interests of society and receive more general or more deserved punishment.
+They tend to destroy the purity of the marriage relation, to disturb the peace of familles, to degrade woman and to debase man.
+Few crimes are more pernicious to the best interests of society and re-ceive more generalor more deserved punishment.
 To extend exemption from punishment for such crimes would be to shock the moral judgment of the community.
-To call ment of the community.
-To call their advocacy a tenet of religion is to offend the common sense of mankind.
-If they are crimes, then to teach, advise, and counsel their practice is to aid in their commission, and such teaching and counseling are themselves criminal and proper sub jects of punishment, as aiding and abetting crime are in all other cases.
+To call their advocacy a teuet of religion is to offend the common sense of mankind.
+If they are crimes, then to teach, advise and counsel their practice is to aid in their commission, and such teaching and counseling are themselves criminal and proper subjects of punishment, as alding and abetting crime are in all other cases.